Embedding spaces of split links: Contractibility of the fiber

 Similar to the proof of Proposition~\ref{prop - fill with transverse intersections} we now have two cases, depending on whether~$q$ is in the boundary or interior of~$D^{k+1}$.
 In the first case we homotope~$f$ and replace~$F$, changing the triangulation of~$D^{k+1}$ in the process.
 In the second, we replace~$F$ with a map that sends~$q$ to a different vertex.
 Unlike the proof of Proposition~\ref{prop - fill with transverse intersections}, the order in which we do these relies on reevaluating~$D_{min}$ after every step, so we cannot first fix the boundary and then the interior of~$D^{k+1}$.
-(Note that this encompasses the case in which~$S_q^+$ or~$S_q^-$ may be parallel to another sphere of $\Sigma_q$, so by construction~$\S'_q$ does not contain parallel spheres).
+(Note that these two cases encompass the possibility in which~$S_q^+$ or~$S_q^-$ may be parallel to another sphere of $\Sigma_q$, so by construction~$\S'_q$ does not contain parallel spheres).

 {\bf Case 1:} $q\in \p D^{k+1}$.
 Proceed as in the proof of Proposition~\ref{prop - fill with transverse intersections}.
 Create a new triangulation of~$D^{k+1}$ by adding a vertex~$q'$ and the simplices of~$q'* \st_{S^k}(q)$.
 Let~$F_{1}$ map from this new triangulation of~$D^{k+1}$ to~$|\TSeprho_\bt|$.
-On~0 simplices define~$F_1$ to agree with~$F$ away from~$q'$, and~$F_{1}(q')=\Sigma'_q$.
+On~0-simplices define~$F_1$ to agree with~$F$ away from~$q'$, and~$F_{1}(q')=\Sigma'_q$.
 Since~$\Sigma'_q$ is disjoint from~$\Sigma_r$ when $r\in \st_{S^k}(q)$, we can extend this map over the simplices of the new triangulation to get a pair of maps~$(F_1,f_1)$.
 (The map $f_1:S^k\to |\Sep(\rho)^\delta_\bt|$ is given by~$F_{1}$ restricted to~$\p D^{k+1}$.)
 It remains to show that~$f_1$ is homotopic to~$f$.
 We achieve this via the homotopy~$h:([0,1]\times~S^{k})\to |\Sep(\rho)_\bt|$ with~$h_0=f$, ~$h_1=f_1$ and such that as~$t$ varies from~$0$ to~$1$ the weight from the separating system~$\Sigma_q$ shifts to~$\Sigma'_q$ in~$\im(h_t)$.

 {\bf Case 2:} $q\in D^{k+1}\setminus \p D^{k+1}$.
 Proceed as in the proof of Proposition~\ref{prop - fill with transverse intersections}.
 Modify the map~$F$ to a map~$F_{1}$, by setting~$F_{1}(q)=\Sigma'_q$ and for all simplices~$\sigma$ in~$\st_{D^{k+1}}(q)$ replacing the occurrence of~$\Sigma_q$ in~$F(\sigma)$ with~$\Sigma_q'$ of the same weight.
-Then~$F_1=f$ on~$\p D^{K+1}$ -- rename~$f$ to~$f_1$.
+Then~$F_1=f$ on~$\p D^{k+1}$ -- rename~$f$ to~$f_1$.